The Financial Implications of Switching to Cloud Subscriptions

 The operating income (or earnings before interest and taxes) and the net income (earnings after taxes), will be affected by the Income Statement.
 In the operating income section, you subtract the operating expenses, depreciation, and amortization from the gross income.
 In the short term, you are removing the amortization of a permanent software license, which can be a significant amount.
 As a result, a subscription model is ideal if you want higher short-term operating expenses.

 This depends on the industry of your organization and where the organization is geographically located.
 For example, in the USA, new tax code permits organizations to deduct all of their capital expenditures from their taxable income, immediately, as opposed to deducting it over a period of years.
 In other words, by investing in capital investments, you are eligible for tax benefits.
 It may be beneficial for a large corporation to consider this when purchasing thousands of dollars worth of software.

 Finally, the overall cost of purchasing software as a subscription is usually more expensive long-term.
 Even though software licenses require maintenance upgrades, a subscription model includes updates in the monthly or yearly price, therefore, increasing the repeated fee.
 However, it might be more advantageous to be able to quickly switch from one software to another.
 Therefore, it may be worth paying more for the subscription model.

 As you can see, there are several effects of changing to a subscription model.
 Ideally, the benefits of switching to a subscription model should be compared to the financial implications of making that change.
 Then, it should be aligned with the organization’s goals so the decision can contribute to the organization’s financial success.
 As a result, do not neglect the financial impact of switching.
 It might be the ongoing trend, but is it right for you?

-Originally presented in “Optimizing Financial Performance in Subscription Software Licensing” by Erick Yanez at the IT Financial Management Association show in Orlando 2018.
+Based on “Optimizing Financial Performance in Subscription Software Licensing” by Erick Yanez presented at the IT Financial Management Association show in Orlando 2018.